zero9080/thanksgiving-alpha/EXECUTIVE_SUMMARY.md

 ## Key Findings (25-Year Historical Analysis: 2000-2024)

+## What We Analyzed

-Based on a comprehensive 25-year analysis of 30 DJIA stocks measuring returns from 3 business days before Thanksgiving to 1 business day after (Black Friday):
+Based on a comprehensive 25-year analysis of 30 DJIA stocks measuring returns from 3 business days before Thanksgiving to 1 business day after (Black Friday, which is a half-day session closing at 1:00 PM ET):

 ### Top Performers (2000-2024)
 | Rank | Symbol | Median Return | Avg Return | Win Rate | Observations |